-New construction and gut rehab projects must demonstrate minimum compliance with the 2020 applicable Energy Code in one of the following ways:
+New construction and gut rehab projects must demonstrate minimum compliance with the 2020 applicable local Energy Code 2020, e.g., ECCCNYS, or local code in one of the following ways:

 - Prescriptive: Each discrete component complies with specific requirements - Component Performance Alternative: Prescriptive approach that allows trade-offs between some components (some can be below code if others are above) - Total Building Performance: Using an energy model, show the entire building's compliance with code.
 With this method, performance trade-offs are allowed, meaning that some components in the proposed design may be less efficient than the minimally code-compliant like component in the baseline.
 In these instances, a trade-off must be made to "make up" for a component that does not comply with code.
 For example, a building owner might choose to install a larger, more energy efficient heat pump system to "make up" for putting in more window area than allowed by the code.